OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 :::hint The examples provided are for reference and should be modified and tested prior to using in a production Octopus instance.
 :::

 With those two pieces in place, I can start creating my scripts.
-The first script I create the tenants from the old environments.
-It requires me to specify the following inputs:
+For the first script, I create the tenants from the old environments.
+I need to specify the following inputs:

 - `$projectnames`: The project(s) you would like to attach your tenants to
 - `$tenantTags`: Tenant tags to apply to all newly created tenants